-After going through this course the student will be able to
+After going through this course the student will

-- 1. The student will learn the internal organization of popular 8086/8051 microprocessors/microcontrollers. - 2.
-The student will learn hardware and software interaction and integration. - 3.
-The students will learn the design of microprocessors/microcontrollers-based systems
+- 1. Learn the internal organization of popular 8086/8051 microprocessors/microcontrollers. - 2.
+Learn hardware and software interaction and integration. - 3.
+Learn the design of microprocessors/microcontrollers-based systems

-(R15A0415) DIGITAL SIGNAL PROCESSING
+(R17A0415) DIGITAL SIGNAL PROCESSING

-- 1. To understand the basic concepts and techniques for processing signals and digital signal processing fundamentals. - 2.
-To Understand the processes of analog-to-digital and digital-to-analog conversion and relation between continuous-time and discrete time signals and systems. - 3.
-To Master the representation of discrete-time signals in the frequency domain, using z-transform, discrete Fourier transforms (DFT). - 4.
-To Understand the implementation of the DFT in terms of the FFT, as well as some of its applications (computation of convolution sums, spectral analysis). - 5.
-To learn the basic design and structure of FIR and IIR filters with desired frequency responses and design digital filters. - 6.
-The impetus is to introduce a few real-world signal processing applications. - 7.
-To acquaint in FFT algorithms, Multi-rate signal processing techniques and finite word length effects.
+- 1. To understand the basic concepts digital signal processing and discrete time signals and systems. - 2.
+To Master the representation of discrete-time signals in the frequency domain, using z-transform, discrete Fourier transforms (DFT). - 3.
+To Understand the implementation of the DFT in terms of the FFT, as well as some of its applications. - 4.
+To learn the basic design and structure of FIR and IIR filters with desired frequency responses and design digital filters. - 5.
+To acquaint in FFT algorithms, Multi-rate signal processing techniques.

-Introduction to Digital Signal Processing: Introduction to Digital Signal Processing: Discrete Time Signals & Sequences, Linear Shift Invariant Systems, Stability, and Causality, Linear Constant Coefficient Difference Equations, Frequency Domain Representation of Discrete Time Signals and systems.
+Introduction to Digital Signal Processing: Introduction to Digital Signal Processing: Discrete Time Signals & Sequences, Linear Shift Invariant Systems, Stability, and Causality.

-Realization of Digital Filters: Applications of Z - Transforms, Solution of Difference Equations of Digital Filters, System Function, Stability Criterion, Frequency Response of Stable Systems, Realization of Digital Filters - Direct, Canonic, Cascade and Parallel forms.
+Realization of Digital Filters: Solution of Difference Equations Using Z-Transform, Realization of Digital Filters - Direct, Canonic forms.

-Discrete Fourier Series: DFS Representation of Periodic Sequences.
-Properties of Discrete Fourier Series., Discrete Fourier Transforms: Properties of DFT.
+Discrete Fourier Transforms: Properties of DFT.
 Linear Convolution of Sequences using DFT.
-Computation of DFT: Over-lap Add Method, Over-lap Save Method, Relation between DTFT, DFS, DFT and Z-Transform.
+Computation of DFT: Over-lap Add Method, Over-lap Save Method.

-Fast Fourier Transforms: Fast Fourier Transforms (FFT) - Radix-2 Decimation-in-Time and Decimation-in-Frequency FFT Algorithms, Inverse FFT and FFT with General Radix-N.
+Fast Fourier Transforms: Fast Fourier Transforms (FFT) - Radix-2 Decimation-in-Time and Decimation-in-Frequency FFT Algorithms, Inverse FFT.

-IIR Digital Filters: Analog Filter Approximations - Butterworth and Chebyshev, Design of IIR Digital filters from Analog Filters, Step and Impulse Invariant Techniques, Bilinear Transformation Method.
+IIR Digital Filters: Analog Filter Approximations - Butterworth and Chebyshev, Design of IIR Digital filters from Analog Filters, Bilinear Transformation Method.

-FIR Digital Filters: Characteristics of FIR Digital Filters, Frequency Response.
-Design of FIR Filters: Fourier Method.
-Digital Filters using Window Techniques, Frequency Sampling Technique, Comparison of IIR & FIR filters.
+FIR Digital Filters: Characteristics of FIR Digital Filters, Design of FIR Filters, Digital Filters using Window Techniques, Comparison of IIR & FIR filters.

-Multirate Digital Signal Processing: Introduction, Down sampling, Decimation, Upsampling, Interpolation, Sampling Rate Conversion, Applications of Multi Rate Signal Processing.
-Finite Word Length Effects: Limit cycles, Overflow oscillations, Round-off Noise in IIR Digital
+Multirate Digital Signal Processing: Introduction, Down sampling, Decimation, Up sampling, Interpolation, Sampling Rate Conversion, Applications of Multi Rate Signal Processing.